Lani Price: Pregnancy and stillbirth (2018)

 When Lani goes into labor, Carlivati said "it is very premature and it's a very dangerous situation."
 On the advice of JJ, she undergoes emergency surgery in an effort to save her life and the baby's.
-However, while Lani is in surgery on June 18, doctors deliver the news to Eli that their son did not survive.
+However, while Lani is in surgery on June 18, doctors deliver the news to Eli that their son, called David Abraham, did not survive.
 While Lani is in surgery and unconscious during recovery, as everyone else receives the news, Lani fantasized about giving birth to a healthy baby.
 Stowers confided in TV Insider's Michael Maloney that she was "completely shocked" as she was under the impression that Lani would go full-term.
 In the middle of production for the birth scenes, Alarr told Stowers that Lani would lose the baby.
 "I actually found out the Friday before the Monday we were going to start filming the end of it."
 At the time, Lani was about six months along and Stowers was "already to the point of where I was accepting that Lani was going to be a mom."
 Meanwhile, Lani was "really happy after everything she'd been through and then this happens."
 To prepare for the scenes, Stowers who was not a parent said "I did research about women losing their babies to placenta [praevia] and watched a ton of videos because I didn't really know where to go or how to grieve that."
 Shortly after the filming of the baby's death, Stowers lost her grandmother and then had to go back to film Lani's reaction scenes.
 "So even though I didn't know how to grieve before I was filming the losing the baby episodes, a week later, I definitely knew because I lost a really important woman in my life.
 I had a deeper level of grief because I had just experienced that, so I brought that to the story."

 Stowers explained that the guilt "stems from knowing that baby was made out of a mistake and not love."
-Lani "spent so much time focusing on the negative" when she got pregnant that "she goes into blaming herself" for David's death.
+Lani "spent so much time focusing on the negative" when she got pregnant that "she goes into blaming herself" for the stillbirth.
 "If she wasn't stressing so much, maybe the baby would've had a chance.
 If she would've given it more love, maybe he would still be here."
 The actress signed a new contract with the series in the summer of 2018.
 Though Lani was not featured heavily in story after the baby's death, her determination to see Lani through her grief weighed heavily on Stowers decision to sign a new contract with the series.
 "I knew there was unfinished business with Lani."
 Stowers credited story with helping her grow "as an artist."
 She continued, "I felt it really showed what I can do as an actress."